Kristal-g/kristal-g.github.io/2021-01-15-HEVD_StackOverflowGS_Windows_10_RS5_x64.md

 ---

 ## Introduction
-This is my first blog post on HEVD exploit training (and the first blog post overall).
-I'm writing this to return my debt to the tech community that posted HEVD write-ups that helped me learn so much.
-There are a lot of HEVD write-ups but unfortunately not for updated systems - usually the write-ups are for Windows 7 and 32-bit.
+Hey all!
+This is my first blog post on HEVD exploit training (and the first personal blog post overall).
+I'm writing this to return my debt to the tech community that posted HEVD [write](https://h0mbre.github.io/HEVD_Stackoverflow_SMEP_Bypass_64bit/#)-[ups](https://connormcgarr.github.io/x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass/) that helped me learn so much about practical exploitation.
+There are a lot of HEVD write-ups but unfortunately, not for updated systems - usually the write-ups are for Windows 7 and 32-bit.

 This post is all about updated Windows 10 x64, one that I got directly from [Hyper-V Manager's "Quick Create" method](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/quick-create-virtual-machine) (Windows 10 dev environment).
 The post will assume knowledge of basic exploitation methods and x86/64 assembly.

 Exploiting Stack Overflow with GS (Stack protection) enabled on x64 programs is not straight-forward.
 Moreover, it seems like it's not possible on its own.
-For that reason, we will chain together an Arbitrary Read exploit to help us in exploiting it.
-The reason it's needed is explained in this post.
+For that reason, we will chain together an Arbitrary Read primitive to help us in exploiting it.
+The reason it's needed is explained later in this post.

-Bypassing SMEP is also interesting as CR4 modification is protected using HyperGuard.
-We'll do it using PTE bit-flipping and see how to not cause a double-fault BSOD when trying to execute our usermode shellcode.
+Bypassing SMEP is also interesting as CR4 modification is protected by HyperGuard.
+We'll do it using PTE bit-flipping and see how to deal with a lesser-known caveat of this method.
-My method of training involves writing (almost) everything from scratch and because in a later post we will need to adjust our shellcode, I will also include here my own method of writing the shellcode.

 Our setup will be:
 * Windows 10 version 2004 build 19041.746 as the Host machine
 * Windows 10 version 2004 build 19041.685 as the Guest machine running on Hyper-V
 * Windbg Preview as the kernel debugger

-Also important to note that we assume the integrity level of Medium.
+*Also important to note that we assume the integrity level of Medium.
 Otherwise, some primitives that we use here won't work.

 The exploitation steps are:
 1. Analyze the vulnerability in IDA
-2. Trigger the vulnerability and find interesting offsets
-3. Bypass GS stack protection
+2. Bypass GS stack protection
-4. Write a token-stealing shellcode
-5. Bypass SMEP
+3. Bypass SMEP
+4. Putting it all together

 ## Analyzing the vulnerability